Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Introduction

-In this paper, we carry out the remaining task, which is to obtain the estimates for $\phi$ assumed in \cite{LVdM1}.
-The main issue at stake is that we want to propagate a bound for $\| \partial \phi\|_{L^{\i}(\RR^2)}$ (corresponding to $^{(4)}g$ being Lipschitz in Theorem \ref{thm:intro}), while the initial data of $\phi$ are very rough from the point of view of isotropic $L^2$-based Sobolev spaces.
-Indeed, in terms of isotropic $L^2$-based Sobolev spaces, the data for $\phi$ are no better than $\| \partial \phi \|_{H^{\f 1 2 -}(\RR^2)} < +\infty$, which is below the threshold to propagate the Lipschitz bound (or even to close the estimates for local existence of the quasilinear problem).
+\paragraph{Comments on the wave estimates.} The main issue at stake is that we want to propagate a bound for $\| \partial \phi\|_{L^{\i}(\RR^2)}$ everywhere and a bound for $\|\rd\phi\|_{C^\th(\RR^2)}$ (for $\th \in (0,\f 14)$) away from the most singular region, while the initial data of $\phi$ are very rough from the point of view of isotropic $L^2$-based Sobolev spaces.
+Indeed, recall that for an impulsive gravitational wave, $\rd\phi$ initially has a jump discontinuity across a curve.
+Thus, for the $\de$-impulsive wave, in terms of isotropic $L^2$-based Sobolev spaces $H^s$, the data for $\phi$ only obey the following\footnote{Indeed, it is easy to check that a function with a jump discontinuity along a smooth curve in $\RR^2$ is locally in $H^{\f 1 2 -}(\RR^2) \cap L^{\infty}(\RR^2)$.} $\de$-independent bound:

+This is far too weak to control the Lipschitz and H\"older norms (and is even below the threshold to close the estimates for local existence of the quasilinear problem).

-It turns out that in order to propagate uniform-in-$\de$ Lipschitz bounds for $\phi$ (and to moreover obtain improved H\"older regularity away from the wave fronts), we need to exploit the specific nature of the $\delta$-impulsive waves.
-More precisely, we will use the following more subtle ``improved regularity'' in the problem: \begin{enumerate}[a)] \item \emph{[Localization].} The singular parts are initially localized, and we prove that they remain localized in $\de$-neighborhoods of $3$ null hypersurfaces throughout the evolution. \item \emph{[Anisotropy].} We prove that each of the three impulsive waves propagates along specific directions: this property can be proven by differentiating $\phi$ by vector fields tangential to the wave front. \end{enumerate}
+It turns out that in order to close a bootstrap argument, to propagate uniform-in-$\de$ Lipschitz bounds for $\phi$, and to obtain improved H\"older regularity away from the wave fronts, we need to design energies that exploit the specific nature of the $\delta$-impulsive waves.
+More precisely, we will use the following more subtle ``improved regularity'' in the problem: \begin{enumerate} \item \emph{[Anisotropy]}.
+We prove that each of the three impulsive waves propagates along specific directions: this property can be proven by differentiating $\phi$ by vector fields tangential to the wave front. \item \emph{[Hierarchy of $\de$-dependent estimates: ``short pulse bounds'']}.
+Related to the localization, the solution satisfies a hierarchy of $\de$-dependent bounds involving large and small quantities, in a manner that is similar to Christodoulou's short pulse estimates in \cite{dC2009}. \item \emph{[Localization]}.
+The singular parts are initially localized, and we prove that they remain localized in $\de$-neighborhoods of $3$ null hypersurfaces throughout the evolution. \end{enumerate}